lukasz-kaniowski/git-dropbox/README.md

 ## Features

 1. Synchronizes single repo to dropbox
-2. Synchronizes all knows repos to dropbox
+2. Synchronizes all known repos to dropbox
-3. Lists all knows repos
+3. Lists all known repos
 4. Saves configuration in your dropbox folder `~/Dropbox/git/git-dropbox.yml`

 ## Examples